Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 This is the section that matters if ARC Raiders is using the wrong mic or the wrong output.
 The game currently includes Enable Voice Chat, Voice Chat Input Device, Voice Chat Output Device, Automatic Gain Control, and Microphone Test.

-1. If you do not use in-game voice at all, set Enable Voice Chat to Off and stop here.
+1. If you avoid using in-game voice at all, set Enable Voice Chat to Off and move on.

 2. If you do use in-game voice, set Enable Voice Chat to On.